 Making sure your team doesn’t feel overworked or underutilized is a challenge most leaders experience.
 In a world where organizations are moving fast—and are often virtual—sometimes employee workload becomes an oversight.
 Developing a resource management plan gives you ongoing visibility into the workloads of your individual contributors as well as your team.
 It allows you to balance all your resources effectively and to see the full picture on how your team will achieve its goals.

-Resource management, or resource allocation, is the process of planning and scheduling your team’s resources and activities.
+Resource management is the process of planning and scheduling your team’s resources and activities.
 A resource can include everything from equipment and financial funds to tech tools and employee bandwidth—basically, anything that helps you complete a project.

-When you’re trying to decide how to manage or allocate your team’s resources, consider a few questions:
+When you’re trying to decide how to manage or assign your team’s resources, consider a few questions:

-A resource management plan is used to manage and allocate every type of resource you need for your project.
+A resource management plan is used to manage and assign every type of resource you need for your project.
 An effective plan outlines the specific resources (including human resources, financial resources, technical resources, and physical resources) and activities necessary during the course of a project or initiative.
 Your plan will guide you, the de-facto project manager, by giving a holistic view of all of a project’s moving pieces: budget, staffing and workload requirements, tech stack limitations—you name it.
-You can easily manage, schedule, and allocate every resource, while maximizing resource availability.
-Learning how to allocate resources effectively will empower you (and your team) to run projects effectively.
+You can easily manage, schedule, and assign every resource, while maximizing resource availability.
+Learning how to manage resources will empower you (and your team) to run projects effectively.

 Oftentimes we don’t realize our team members are drowning in projects until it’s too late.
 But it doesn’t have to be this way.
 Resource management allows you, the manager or team lead, to make sure your team members are confident with the amount of work on their plate, as well as the tools they need to accomplish each task.